dailystory/docs/articles/changelog/2020/february.md

 # DailyStory Product Updates for January 2020
 ## February 9, 2020
 * Refactor: reorg web project with autopilot reference
+* Refactor: bug in delete workflow path; auto set name and description if not set

 ## February 8, 2020
 * Refactor: re-org as autopilot for workflow vnext